mahdisml/DartGodot/README.md

 **NOTE :** The project is currently under heavy development and it's unusable for now

+Im currently working on a Dart2Godot crossplatform compiler to use dart in godot without pain and hard configs

+next step is implementing api , its easy but its too time consuming

 Support me by giving Star :)

+# Be a Project Sponsor

+talk to me : mahdisml98@gmail.com

+# Supporters

+# Buy Me a Coffee

+tell me if you paid (to save your name into supporters) : mahdisml98@gmail.com

+bitcoin : 1Msoj1WSgfikjGfQu4UsgwkjsYbN692C3

+bitcoincash:qzkvdnx26tf28lcunmqhz0cykxazv7pt5gyszjrj63

+litecoin : LTPTiAzvQizkpM6ptX6pXwjwkFH84sfVpC

+ethereum : 0x755FE0477214750037ad9C372398d7B331F8a5e0

+tether : 0x755FE0477214750037ad9C372398d7B331F8a5e0

+doge : DCAoHEHqZ5UonFneSQ4qpKdzirJdrTgJgK